Thursday, May 17, 2007

 You see, deep down inside, modern people don’t really want to be free.
 Been there, done that.
 What they want is to be protected and safe.
 ‘Risk’ is the new N word - a dirty word that must be expunged from our society.
 In fact, we have reached the point where taking even a minimal risk can be a crime, punishable in a court of law.

 Not wearing a seat belt is stupid.
 It’s not particularly dangerous, mind you, given that 99.99999% of drivers never get in a serious accident, but stupid none the less.
 Same with adults who don't wear helmets on bicycles & motor cycles or 'personal floatation devices' (what a moronic term - what the hell was wrong with 'lifejacket'?) on water craft.
 Stupid - yes.
 But illegal?
 Should it really be the government’s job to haul us to court and punish us for making a free and conscious personal decision to take a stupid risk?
-Geez, if acting stupidly is a crime, why is Rosie O'Donnell still walking the streets?
+Geez, if acting stupidly is a crime, why are the women of "The View" still walking the streets?

 Tuesday, May 01, 2007